Pet-projects/data-fishery-analysis/README.md

 You can transform this into British National Grid Coordinate system EPSG:27700.
 From EPSG:27700 you can transform to EPSG:4326 (GPS coordinates - WGS 84).

+To store location data we can use EPSG:27700 and adjust it to 10km tiles.
+All other notation systems should be converted into tile coordinates.

 ## 5. Progress